OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-iframe.md

 ## Understanding the code

-First of all, the main meaning of `iframe` is the representation of a nested browsing context, embedding another HTML page into the current one.
-Knowing that, the _openvidu-iframe_ application project will be very simple.
+First of all,  let's clarify what an `iframe` is.
+It is the representation of a nested browsing context, embedding another HTML page into the current one.
+Knowing that, the _openvidu-iframe_ application is extremely simple.
 It has only 2 files:

 - `style.css`: some CSS classes to style _index.html_.
-- `index.html`: HTML code for where the openvidu-hello-world is embed with an iframe:
+- `index.html`: HTML code with the iframe.
+This iframe can potentially hold any OpenVidu web application (_openvidu-hello-world_ in this tutorial).

 Let's see how `index.html` uses the iframe:

 #### Adding the iframe to index.html

-This iframe will embed the application served on `http://127.0.0.1:8080` (_openvidu-hello-world_ in our case).
+This iframe will embed the application served on `http://127.0.0.1:8080` (_openvidu-hello-world_ in this tutorial).

 ```html
 <!-- Iframe where the application served on http://127.0.0.1:8080 will be embedded -->